su797/NovImage/README.md

-# NovImage
+# NovImage3.0

-NovImage is a image plug-in for entry.
+NovImage3.0 is a image plug-in for entry.

 Chinese document :cn.docomo.ltd